The Studio

 ALEX

-Before Riserva, my work spanned art, branding, and technology — from studying illustration and art history in New York and Florence, to designing for Ralph Lauren, to leading human-centered design at Google for products used by more than a billion people.
+Before founding Riserva, Alexandra's work spanned art, branding, and technology — from studying illustration and art history in New York and Florence, to designing for Ralph Lauren, to leading human-centered design at Google for products used by more than a billion people.

-Across every chapter, my focus has remained the same: how design shapes experience, and how spaces can bring people closer together.
-That perspective is what shaped my return to interiors.
+Across every chapter, her focus has remained the same: how design shapes experience, and how spaces can bring people closer together.
+That perspective is what shaped her return to interiors.

-I’m drawn to projects where design, brand, and experience are intertwined: wineries, boutique hotels, restaurants with a point of view, and homes designed for gathering.
+She's drawn to projects where design, brand, and experience are intertwined: wineries, boutique hotels, restaurants with a point of view, and homes designed for hosting.

 Values